chrsalbert/chrsalbert/README.md

 ---

 I'll publish the code of my projects soon.
 But until then, I need to make sure I didn't push any sensitive data in the initial commits.
-Note to myself: Clean commits rom the beginning! ;-)
+Note to myself: Clean commits from the beginning! ;-)

 (*) Please be patient while loading the page.
 Due to the free version of Heroku, the dynos have to be started first when they are inactive for a longer time.